10 Best Herbal Tinctures For Nose Bleeding

 rosa canina tincture

-Rosa canina, commonly known as dog rose, has been traditionally used in herbal medicine for its soothing and astringent properties.
+Rosa canina, commonly known as dog rose, has been traditionally used in herbal medicine for its astringent and anti-inflammatory properties, which may help in managing nose bleeding.

 8. Sanguisorba officinalis